Jumper16-sys/Automation-Bot-for-typing-website-Typewriter/README.md

 # Automation-Bot-for-typing-website-Typewriter
-I made this bot with the help of Gemini and ChatGPT on the base of patrickcerny´s bot (https://github.com/patrickcerny/typewriterBot) as a test as to what is possible to code with ai.
+I made this bot on the base of patrickcerny´s bot (https://github.com/patrickcerny/typewriterBot).

 How to Use:
-1. Paste this Python Script into VS Code for example and save it as typewriterbot.py
+1. Paste this Python Script into VS Code for example and save it as typewriterbot.py or just download the raw file.

 2. Download the batch file start_typewriter.bat and save it alongside to the typewriterbot.py in an empty folder.